mahimahithefish/anime_reccomendation/README.md

 # Anime Recommendation System (Anime Advisor)

-A full stack web application that recommends you movies!
+A web application that recommends you animes!